vmware-archive/kubeless/docs/runtimes.md

 #### Server implementation

 The Go HTTP server doesn't include any framework since the native packages includes enough functionality to fit our needs.
 Since there is not a standard package that manages server logs that functionality is implemented in the same server.
 It is also required to implement the `ResponseWriter` interface in order to retrieve the Status Code of the response.
+Apart from that we enable [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS) to accept any request.

 #### Debugging compilation